njit-prof-bill/njit-prof-bill-cs490-project-fall-2025/Sprint1PRD.md

 ---

-#### UC-004: OAuth Integration with LinkedIn
+#### UC-004: OAuth Integration with other provider (LinkedIn, GitHub, Apple, Microsoft, etc)
-**Summary**: As a user, I want to log in using my LinkedIn account so I can quickly access the platform and import my professional information.
+**Summary**: As a user, I want to log in using my existing account so I can quickly access the platform and import my professional information.

 **Acceptance Criteria**:
-- "Sign in with LinkedIn" button visible on login and registration pages
+- "Sign in with [provider]" button visible on login and registration pages
-- Clicking button opens LinkedIn OAuth consent screen
+- Clicking button opens the provider's OAuth consent screen
-- Successful LinkedIn authentication creates new account if email doesn't exist
+- Successful authentication creates new account if email doesn't exist
-- Successful LinkedIn authentication logs in existing user if email exists
+- Successful authentication logs in existing user if email exists
-- User profile populated with LinkedIn information (name, email, headline, profile picture)
+- User profile populated with provider's information (name, email, headline, profile picture)
-- Basic work experience imported if available through API

-**Frontend Verification**: Click "Sign in with LinkedIn", complete OAuth flow, verify profile data import
+**Frontend Verification**: Click "Sign in with [provider]", complete OAuth flow, verify profile data import

 ---